Life has led me gently but firmly down a path of deepening my connection with the living world of Nature so I can help others heal and find purpose.

 Ever since I was very young, I loved making art and making things beautiful.
-Beginning with painting, then ceramics and much later with mosaics.
+It started with painting, then ceramics and much later with mosaics.
 In 1996, after receiving a Bachelor of Fine Arts Degree in college, I moved to California to be a ceramics assistant at the Mendocino Arts Center and stayed on as an artist-in-residence.

 I fell in love with California but also began to have serious health problems.
 However, my health condition had hidden gifts: It led me to the holistic healing arts and to discover my passion for working with people and Nature.

-Healing Arts and Working with Nature
+Healing Arts And Working With Nature

-In the meantime, I discovered the ancient art of feng shui.
+In the meantime, I discovered the ancient art of Feng Shui.

-I first heard about feng shui in 2000 when my tai chi teacher handed me a flyer for a workshop and said, “Meg, you really need to check this out.”
+I first heard about Feng Shui in 2000 when my tai chi teacher handed me a flyer for a workshop and said, “Meg, you really need to check this out.”
 I had never heard about feng shui but was already very interested in the Chinese system of chi through my practice of chi gong and tai chi and from my study of Chinese herbs.

-From Feng Shui to Plant Spirit Medicine
+From Feng Shui To Healing with Plant Spirits

-At the beginning of my feng shui training, I applied feng shui to my own home for the first time.
+At the beginning of my Feng Shui training, I applied Feng Shui to my own home for the first time.
 This created profound movement in my life.
 For some time, I had felt a calling to move away from Arcata, but I didn’t know where to move.